 The Alila Villas Uluwatu is intent on knocking the air out from your lungs and keeping you breathless throughout your whole stay.
 But don’t worry, you’ll love every second of it.

-Oxygen deprivation puns aside, to witness, let alone stay, in a resort as stunning as this ought to give a jolt of excitement even to the most jaded travelers among you.
+Oxygen deprivation puns aside, to witness, let alone stay, in a resort as stunning as this ought to give a jolt of excitement even to the most jaded travelers.

-The resort’s infinity pool seems to be one with the Indian Ocean, and its mirage-like effect is the first thing you’ll seem from the lobby.
+Then, of course, the resort’s infinity pool seems to be one with the Indian Ocean, and its mirage-like effect is the first thing you’ll see from the lobby.

 It’s so mesmerizing you’ll feel bad for anyone who walks in here and isn’t checking in.

-Pavillions made by what looks like a design savvy Robinson Crusoe jut out over the ocean, are the most distinctive and photographed features of the resort.
+Pavillions made by what looks like a design savvy Robinson Crusoe jut out over the ocean, and are the most distinctive and photographed features of the resort.
 That’s unfortunate.
-Because, the room’s contemporary designs and open views take the cake in our opinion, but you’ll have to check in to find that out.
+Because, the room’s contemporary designs and open views take the cake in our opinion, but you’ll have to check-in to find that out.